-GaussiGAN: Controllable Image Synthesis with 3D Gaussians from Unposed Silhouettes
+GaussiGAN Controllable Image Synthesis with 3D Gaussians from Unposed Silhouettes

 Youssef A. Mejjati, Isa Milefchik, Aaron Gokaslan, Oliver Wang, Kwang In Kim, James Tompkin